stevan/p6-PhP/notes.md

         - once you get used to them, you recognize the pattern
     - they can be completely useless
         - some type errors can get down right esoteric
+    - examples:
+        - 'Cannot look up attributes in a type object'
+            - this is similar to the "Cannot find method blah on (Any)", not helpful

 # Syntax